 Some of the standards are about data anonymization, need to know, giving the right to remove user’s data, or the choice to enable or disable cookies.

 Cloud security refers to the technologies, policies, controls, and services that protect cloud data, applications, and infrastructure from threats.
 AWS, GCP, and MS Azure are top cloud services used by many businesses.

-Cloud computing has become an attractive target for hackers as they find misconfigurations, poor security defenses, and lack of protecting Key Secrets (KS), applying appropriate Identity Access Management (IAM) policies and trigger points for abnormal behaviours.
+Cloud computing has become an attractive target for hackers as they find misconfigurations, poor security defenses, and a lack of protecting Key Secrets (KS), applying appropriate Identity Access Management (IAM) policies and trigger points for abnormal behaviors.
 There are many cloud security training that provide fundamentals for securing cloud-based solutions:

 Finding the right online cybersecurity course

 This guide is just the beginning, and it just scratches the surface in terms of what is available for cybersecurity professionals.
 But hopefully, it illustrates the point that there are a number of really high-quality courses and training available online from reputable cybersecurity organizations.